grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/csv/parse.md

 The `csv.parse` function parses an entire CSV file at once and returns a promise that resolves to a [SharedArray](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-data/sharedarray) instance.
 This function uses Go-based processing, which results in faster parsing and lower memory usage compared to JavaScript alternatives.
-It is ideal for scenarios where performance is a priority, and the entire CSV file can be loaded into memory.
+It's ideal for scenarios where performance is a priority, and the entire CSV file can be loaded into memory.

 ## Asynchronous Nature